 - BHEL was established in the Indigenous Heavy Equipment Industry in India in 1964.

 - In 1974 Heavy Electricals Limited merged with BHEL.
 BHEL was transformed into a limited public enterprise in 1991.

 - Over time, it has built the capacity to manufacture a wide variety of electrical, electronic and mechanical equipment for all industries, like transmission, transportation, oil and gas and other sectors.

 - Yet the majority of the company’s income is generated from the selling of power plants such as boilers, generators, etc.

-- BHEL provided appliances as of 2017 produced around 55 per cent of India’s total built electricity generation capacity.
+- BHEL provided appliances, as of 2017, produced around 55 per cent of India’s total electricity generation capacity.

-- The organization also offered thousands of electric locomotives and defence equipment to Indian Railways including the Super Rapid Gun Mount (SRGM) naval guns produced to the Indian Army in collaboration with the Indian Ordnance Factories and Defense Simulators.
+- The organization also offered thousands of electric locomotives and defence equipment to Indian Railways, including the Super Rapid Gun Mount (SRGM) naval guns produced for the Indian Army in collaboration with the Indian Ordnance Factories and Defence Simulators.

 List of BHEL Products

 - Complete power stations

 - Turnkey contracts for power plants